sourcekris/goRsaTool/README.md

 * ecm (Lenstra elliptic curve method) - Not as good as other implementations at the moment though.
 * Franklin Reiter related message attack - Requires 1 key, 2 ciphertexts which are related with some minor different suffix.
 See the example keys in the examples/ subdirectory.
+* small fraction factorization - finding factors of n when p and q are close to a small fraction (e.g. 37/32).

 ### Multi-Key Attacks
 * hastads broadcast attack